vanatteveldt/github-workshop/tutorials/resolving_conflicts.md

 * Delete the repository, and make a fresh clone
 * Now just redo/copy whatever changes you made in the fresh clone

-Of course, this isn't really a good option if you made many changes.
+Off course, this isn't really a good option if you made many changes.
 Maybe the conflict is just one line somewhere, in which case the rebase dance is a much better solution.
-But if you're really stuck, this can be a last resort fix.
+But if you're really stuck, this can be a last resort hack.